A world leader in clean energy

-Australia has some of the best renewable energy resources in the world.
-Our potential to produce abundant renewable energy is a powerful comparative advantage.
+Australia has some of the best clean energy resources in the world.
+Our potential to produce abundant clean energy is a powerful comparative advantage.
+This energy ecosystem has fostered a clean energy industry with strong skills, advanced technologies, and expertise.
+This capability is being exported globally.

 • deliver cheaper, cleaner, more reliable energy for Australia and its region